 Final thoughts: An excellent book.
 It’s written in a very conversational tone that puts you right in the main character’s shoes.
 Actual illustrations and photographs from that time period helped put me in the time period.
 In fact, there were several times I wondered if it was a nonfiction story because of all the detail.
 (Based on the author’s note, Tom is a fictionalized amalgamation of several people who were involved in the project.)
 There’s plenty of tension (will the ship actually sail?
 How will Tom avoid the Copperheads?) and action as the Monitor fights the Merrimac, but it is all child-appropriate.
 I highly recommend the story for any kid who’s interested in the Civil War or naval battles.

 Title comes from: The Monitor was one of the first iron-clad ships (along with the Merrimac) and when the two ships battled, the cannons striking each other were like thunder.

-Reading challenges fulfilled: 30/100 in my 100 Book Challenge, a D in my Author Alphabet Soup challenge, and a European country for my Global Reading Challenge
+Reading challenges fulfilled: 32/100 in my 100 Book Challenge, and an A in my Alphabet Soup Author Challenge

 If you’re interested in purchasing the book, you can click on the cover image to follow an Amazon affiliate link to the book and thanks for supporting my blog!